Types Of Injuries

-Statistics provided by the Connecticut Injury Prevention and Control Plan demonstrate that injuries are responsible for 72% or all deaths in Connecticut for people between the age of fifteen and twenty four.
-Additionally, non-fatal injuries account for 17,000 hospital visits and 333,217 emergency room visits each year.
+Statistics provided by the Connecticut Injury Prevention and Control Plan demonstrate that injuries are responsible for 72% or all deaths in Connecticut for people between the age of 15 and 24.
+Additionally, nonfatal injuries account for 17,000 hospital visits and 333,217 emergency room visits each year.

 A personal injury can be defined as an injury done to someone’s mind, body, or emotions, rather than an injury to someone’s personal property.
 In some instances, a personal injury may be referred to as a tort lawsuit due to an act by a negligent individual bringing harm to an innocent victim.

-If you or a family member has been injured due to the negligent actions of anther individual, our
+If you or a family member has been injured due to the negligent actions of another individual, our

 personal injury attorneys believe that the victim may be eligible to receive compensation for their losses including; loss of wages, pain and suffering, property damage, and medical expenses.